Zimbra-Community/pgp-zimlet/README.md

 Zimbra OpenPGP Zimlet

-INSTALL INSTRUCTION

-Currently the PGP Zimlet for Zimbra runs in dev mode, this because I still have to analyze the Zimbra Javascript optimizer (That currently breaks openpgp.js).

-THIS IS A DEVELOPMENT - ALPHA VERSION
+INSTALL INSTRUCTION --- THIS IS A DEVELOPMENT - ALPHA VERSION

-To install

 su zimbra